 Set a monthly budget

-To set a budget, go to the Billing section in the Cloud Platform Console and create a budget for your billing account.
+To set a budget, go to the Billing section in the Google Cloud Console and create a budget for your Cloud Billing account.
 You can use the default alert settings or modify the alerts to send notifications at different percentages of your monthly budget.

-Learn more about setting a budget in the Cloud Platform Console.
+Learn more about setting up budgets and budget alerts.

 Set a daily spending limit